laurentiuspurba/docs/gcp/4-gcp.md

 Each ACL consists of 2 pieces of information:
 * A scope which defines who can perform specify actions, for example a specific user or group of users
 * A permission which defines what action can be performed, for example read or write

+Cloud storage offers lifecycle management policy, for example, you can define a policy to delete objects that are older than 30 days.